Jack Henry & Associates (NASDAQ:JKHY) Updates FY 2022 Earnings Guidance

-Jack Henry & Associates (NASDAQ:JKHY) issued an update on its FY 2022 earnings guidance on Monday morning.
+Jack Henry & Associates (NASDAQ:JKHY) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $4.640-$4.730 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.590.
 The company issued revenue guidance of $1.87 billion-$1.88 billion, compared to the consensus revenue estimate of $1.91 billion.

-A hedge fund recently raised its stake in Jack Henry & Associates stock.
-Morgan Stanley lifted its holdings in shares of Jack Henry & Associates, Inc. (NASDAQ:JKHY) by 8.7% during the second quarter, according to its most recent disclosure with the SEC.
-The fund owned 299,621 shares of the technology company’s stock after acquiring an additional 23,943 shares during the period.
-Morgan Stanley owned approximately 0.40% of Jack Henry & Associates worth $48,991,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 90.30% of the company’s stock.
+An institutional investor recently raised its position in Jack Henry & Associates stock.
+Morgan Stanley grew its stake in shares of Jack Henry & Associates, Inc. (NASDAQ:JKHY) by 8.7% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 299,621 shares of the technology company’s stock after purchasing an additional 23,943 shares during the period.
+Morgan Stanley owned about 0.40% of Jack Henry & Associates worth $48,991,000 as of its most recent SEC filing.
+Institutional investors own 90.30% of the company’s stock.

 Jack Henry & Associates, Inc engages in the provision of technology solutions and payment processing services primarily for financial services organizations.
 It operates through the following segments: Core, Payments, Complementary, and Corporate and Other.
 The Core segment focuses on core information processing platforms to banks and credit unions, which consist of integrated applications required to process deposit, loan, and general ledger transactions, and maintain centralized customer or member information.